Smoked Mackerel Bake - delicious smoky fish with golden roast potatoes, juicy tomatoes and sweet butternut squash finished off with a cheesy topping.

 - CHICKEN, FETA AND ROASTED BEETROOT BAKE

-- SYN FREE MOROCCAN CHICKEN WITH ROASTED SWEET POTATO TRAYBAKE
+- MOROCCAN CHICKEN WITH ROASTED SWEET POTATO TRAYBAKE

-or head on over to my FULL RECIPE INDEX with over 850+ delicious Slimming World Recipes, all fully searchable by meal type, ingredients, syn values etc
+or head on over to my FULL RECIPE INDEX with over 850+ delicious Slimming Eats Recipes, all fully searchable by meal type, ingredients, values etc

 How can I add a ⅓ speed foods to this Smoked Mackerel Tray Bake?